 Be Safe and Smart

 Hopefully, you have a mentor who will help with these ideas.
 If not, ask another veteran teacher or an administrator.
-Simply note that you’d like to make your classroom welcoming, but you want to follow fire and safety rules.
+Simply note that you’d like to make your room welcoming, but you want to follow fire and safety rules.
 Simple!

 Make a Plan

-When I enter a new classroom, I sit for a few minutes with a piece of paper.
 I sort how I would like the desks, where I’d like my bookshelves, and what I know needs to stay.
 (For instance, you might have a filing cabinet that you won’t file papers in, but it needs to stay in the room.
 You can decide how you’d like to use it.)

 Think of Specifics

 After the basics (the larger items), determine the details.
 Will your have a designated area for current novel studies, another for current events?
 Where should anchor charts go?
 The nice thing about the smaller items is that it is easier to change your mind with those.
 Bulletin boards, posters, craft storage—those are easier to move around.
+Consider the different activities for the upcoming year.

 With the rules and logistics out of the way, you can use your imagination!
 Secondary teachers typically don’t have classroom themes such as owls or superheroes, but creating a color palette could help if you wanted to tie classroom decorations together.
 My usual theme is books, and I’ve acquired book lamps, book tissue holders, book bulletin borders, and book posters throughout the years.
 I’ve seen creative secondary classrooms with eclectic decor, usually involving many units of study.